The length spectrum of holomorphic quadratic differential metrics: Preliminary

 \begin{lemma} For a flat cone surface $(S,\sigma)$, the map $\partial$ is a closed surjective map. \end{lemma} \begin{proof} For surjectivity, see \cite[Theorem II.9.33]{bridson2013metric}.
-To prove this map is closed, we need to show that for a sequence of geodesics $\{\gamma_n\}$ in $\Gsigma$ whose endpoints converge to some $\{x,y\}$, there exist a subsequence of $\{\gamma_n\}$ converging to a geodesic with endpoints $\{x,y\}$.
-Since the endpoints of $\gamma_n$ converges, all $\gamma_n$ will pass through a common compact ball in $\Tilde{S}$, see \cite[\textsection 4.14]{ballmann1985manifolds}.
+To prove this map is closed, we need to show that for a sequence of geodesics $\{\gamma_n\}$ in $\Gsigma$ whose endpoints converge to some $(x,y)$, there exist a subsequence of $\{\gamma_n\}$ converging to a geodesic with endpoints $(x,y)$.
+Since the endpoints of $\gamma_n$ converge, all $\gamma_n$ will pass through a common compact ball in $\tilde{S}$, see \cite[\textsection 4.14]{ballmann1985manifolds}.
 Thus we can apply Arzela-Ascoli theorem and find a subsequence of $\{\gamma_n\}$ converging to a geodesic segment $\delta$ in this compact ball.
 If $\delta$ could be extended to a nonsingular geodesic $\gamma$, we are done.
 Otherwise, suppose $\delta$ meets a cone point.
-Take another compact ball containing this cone point and apply Arzela-Ascoli theorem again to find a subsequence of the previous subsequence, whose limit is an extension of $\delta$.
-Since there are only countably many cone points, we could use the diagonal method and find a subsequence converging to a geodesic $\gamma\supset\delta$.
-The continuity of $\partial$ implies that the endpoints of $\gamma$ are exactly $\{x,y\}$. \end{proof}
+Take another compact ball containing this cone point and apply Arzela-Ascoli theorem again to find a subsequence whose limit extends $\delta$ through the cone point.
+Since there are only countably many cone points, we could use the diagonal method and find a subsequence converging to a bi-infinite geodesic $\gamma$ containing $\delta$ as a subsegment.
+The continuity of $\partial$ implies that the endpoints of $\gamma$ are exactly $(x,y)$. \end{proof}

-For a hyperbolic metric, there is a unique geodesic connecting a pair of endpoints, so the map $\partial$ is a homeomorphism.
-But it's not true for a flat cone metric because it's not injective anymore.
-In the following, we will discuss when two geodesic rays are asymptotic, i.e., limit to the same endpoint.
+It is well-known that the map $\partial$ is a homeomorphism for hyperbolic metrics.
+But it's not true for flat cone metrics.
+In the following, we will discuss when it is not injective, namely, two different geodesics are asymptotic in both directions.

-Take two asymptotic rays $\alpha_1,\alpha_2:[0,\infty)\to \Tilde{S}$ with parameter $t$.
-They could not transversely intersect because the distance function in CAT(0) space is convex.
+Suppose $X$ is hoemomorphic to $\R^2$ and is equipped with a flat cone metric.
+Take two asymptotic rays $\alpha_1,\alpha_2:[0,\infty)\to X$ with parameter $t$.
+They could not intersect transversely because $d(\alpha_1(t),\alpha_2(t))$ is a convex function for CAT(0) spaces.
 Either there is no intersection, or they pass through the same cone point and share a common subray afterwards.
 In the latter case, these two rays are called \textit{cone-asymptotic}.

-Suppose $\alpha_1,\alpha_2$ are not cone-asymptotic.
-Draw two geodesic segments between them which enclose a polygon together with $\alpha_1,\alpha_2$.
-Move the geodesic segment along $\alpha_1,\alpha_2$, then the change of the polygon will reflect the property of two geodesic rays when $t\to\infty$.
-The following lemma says that for sufficiently large $t$, the geodesic segment could be chosen to be orthogonal to $\alpha_2$.